Human embryonic development: Nervous system

 Late in the fourth week, the superior part of the neural tube bends ventrally as the cephalic flexure at the level of the future midbrain—the mesencephalon.
 Above the mesencephalon is the prosencephalon (future forebrain) and beneath it is the rhombencephalon (future hindbrain).

 Cranial neural crest cells migrate to the pharyngeal arches as neural stem cells, where they develop in the process of neurogenesis into neurons.

 The optical vesicle (which eventually becomes the optic nerve, retina and iris) forms at the basal plate of the prosencephalon.
 The alar plate of the prosencephalon expands to form the cerebral hemispheres (the telencephalon) whilst its basal plate becomes the diencephalon.
 Finally, the optic vesicle grows to form an optic outgrowth.

 Development of physical features

 Human embryo at 7-8 weeks from conception.

 Face and neck

 From the third to the eighth week the face and neck develop.
+They consist of three different layers: the ectoderm; the mesoderm and the endoderm.

+In the fourth week the pharyngeal arches form, which contribute to the physical appearance of the embryo due to them being the main components of what becomes the face and neck.
+The tongue also begins to develop in the fourth week.

+The thyroid also forms in this early stage and descends to where it will remain at the seventh week; it does not, however, begin functioning until the third month when it starts producing colloid.

+The nasal pits will begin to deepen further and form nasal sacs in the sixth week, these will grow in front of the brain and start of disconnected from the oral cavity because of the oronasal membrane.The membrane does then disappear in the seventh week which connects the two.

 Ears

 The inner ear, middle ear and outer ear have distinct embryological origins.